webrecorder/browsertrix/docs/deploy/admin/org-import-export.md

 # Org Import & Export

-This guide covers exporting an organization from Browsertrix Cloud and optionally importing it into another Browsertrix Cloud cluster.
+This guide covers exporting an organization from Browsertrix and optionally importing it into another Browsertrix cluster.

 Both export and import are two-step processes, which involve: